waldrain/waldrain.github.io/pv.md

 cell voltages: 3.27, 3.27, 3.24, 3.20, 3.27, 3.27, 3.27, 3.27;
 chargers report E 26.3V, S 26.2V, V 26.0V.
-voltmeter agrees with charger V on 26V. according to the voltage chart, this corresponds to ca. 50% SOC of the battery and most cells, and 20% SOC for cell #4.
+voltmeter agrees with charger V on 26V. according to the [voltage chart](#batteries), this corresponds to ca. 50% SOC of the battery and most cells, and only 20% SOC for cell #4, after two days loading with overcast sky and no load.